martellab-sri/AMINN/README.md

 ## Introduction
 AMINN refers to autoencoder-based multiple instance neural network that is deveopled to address multifocality, i.e. to incorporate features from all lesions for prediction/classification:
 * We jointly train an autoencoder to reconstruct input features and a multiple instance network to make predictionsby aggregating information from all tumour lesions of a patient
-* We incorporate a two-step normalization technique to improve the trainingof deep neural networks, built on the observation that the distributionsof radiomic features are almost always severely skewed.
+* We incorporate a two-step normalization technique to improve the training of deep neural networks, built on the observation that the distributions of radiomic features are almost always severely skewed.
 * Experimental results empirically validated our hypothesis that incorporating imaging features of all lesions improves outcome prediction for multifocal cancer.
 * Our code is written in Keras, using Tensorflow as backend.
 If using radiomic features as input, one run of training takes few minutes on a moderate GPU or CPU.